About Housing at CUA

 Tuition Refund Insurance - The Tuition Refund Plan is a private insurance program that supplements the refund policy of CUA as published in the University catalog.

 As you plan for your arrival to campus, please note the University Parking Policy.
-As part of the University’s Master Plan and its commitment to reduce the number of cars on campus, resident freshmen and sophmores are not permitted to purchase parking permits or bring vehicles to campus.
-Contact the Department of Public Safety at 202-319-5113 or email@example.com for more information about parking policies and permits.
+As part of the University’s Master Plan and its commitment to reduce the number of cars on campus, residential freshmen and sophmores are not permitted to purchase parking permits or bring vehicles to campus.
+Contact the Dean of Students Office at email@example.com for more information regarding this policy.

 Housing Services Websites